How To Install Wall Panels

 Before you start fitting your dado rails onto the wall, protect your floors and lay tarpaulin down or a plastic sheet.
 This isn’t a necessity but it helps with the final clean up plus, you’ll be relieved that your flooring is still in good condition and dust free after your DIY efforts.

-In order to create a rectangular wall panel effect like shown in the image above, you’ll need 4 panels with 2 different lengths.
-Each of these panels will need to be cut in a 45 degree angle at top and bottom of the rail in order to allow these panels to join and create the rectangular panel effect.
-Please see an example below for reference.
+In order to create a rectangular wall panel effect as shown in the image above, you’ll need 4 panels with 2 different lengths.
+Each of these panels will need to be cut at a 45-degree angle at the top and bottom of the rail in order to allow these panels to join and create the rectangular panel effect.
+Please see the example below for reference.

 After you’ve got your measurements, we’d recommend marking the rest of your walls with tape or light pencil marks as a design guide.
 This will allow for easier installation as you are just sticking the panels on top of your original markings.